CAMM (Crystal Alien Map Maker)

 It can create basic levels using tiles, buildings, and units from the game, but the goal is to make it able to create more advanced levels.

 In a future update we plan to add more features including more advanced level properties.
-Check out The Todo List over on the CAMM wiki page.
+Check out The Todo List on the CAMM GitHub project.

 This project has been in development for a long time ― and now the first release is finally here!